Are you looking for ideas on how support staff can use Otus? Examples could include:

 Admin accounts look different than teacher accounts since they now have access at a district level.

 Here are instructions for adding admin users.
 This can only be done from the main administrator account.

 Do you have resources, such as articles, websites, or schedules that you'd like to distribute to students?

 ➡️ Use the Bookshelf:

-- Sharing a resources with the bookshelf is like adding something to the student's personal library.
+Sharing resources through the bookshelf is like adding something to the student's personal library.
 It will be visible on their bookshelf for easy access at any time.
-Family accounts also have access to student's bookshelves.
+Family accounts also have access to students' bookshelves.